-Since the cafe is relatively small with just 32 seats, it’s extremely busy on the weekends and public holidays – you can expect a wait of an hour or more.
-I’d recommend coming on a weekday after the lunch rush if your schedule allows it – I usually come at this time and find there’s no wait for a table.
+Since the cafe is relatively small with just 32 seats, it can get extremely busy.
+On weekends and public holidays, you can expect to wait for over an hour for a table.
+I’d recommend coming on a weekday after the lunch rush if your schedule allows it.
+I usually come at this time and find there’s no wait for a table.
 If Ginza isn’t on your itinerary, A Happy Pancake has cafes in Omotesando (the original cafe), Shibuya, Ikebukero and Kichijoji.

 If you’re curious as to how they get the pancakes so fluffy, you can see the whole process through the glass window into the kitchen.
 In true Japanese fashion, they are very methodical with the whole process.
 It’s really interesting to watch them whip the eggs, measure the batter and slice the toppings with such precision.
 I really like how they check the temperature of the pancakes and hot plates constantly to ensure the pancakes are cooked perfectly every time.
 They are totally fine with you taking pictures (I’m fairly sure that was the idea behind the glass window into the kitchen), so snap away!

 A Happy Pancake only uses high quality ingredients in their dishes – Manuka honey from New Zealand, organic eggs from Nara and fresh Hokkaido cream.
 They don’t use any baking soda or raising agents, and their food is completely free of preservatives.
 Expect your meal to take at least 20 minutes, since they cook the pancakes to order.